 - 1. Locate an internship and identify a mentor at the place of employment; - 2.
 Fill out a Student Internship Contract that acts as a contract between the employer mentor and the student. - 3.
 Student Internship Contract signed by both the student and the mentor - 4.
-Return contract to Ms. Carla Brewer, 127 Long Hall, 656-0854, cjdunca@clemson.edu - 5.
-Complete the internship; - 6.
-File a final report and submit to Ms. Carla Brewer; cjdunca@clemson.edu - 7.
-Have the mentor send a letter or e-mail to Ms. Brewer evaluating the student; - 8.
+Have the Student Internship Contract approved by Dr. Bielenberg - 5.
+Return contract to Ms. Carla Brewer, 127 Long Hall, 656-0854, cjdunca@clemson.edu - 6.
+Complete the internship; - 7.
+File a final report and submit to Ms. Carla Brewer; cjdunca@clemson.edu - 8.
+Have the mentor send a letter or e-mail to Ms. Brewer evaluating the student; - 9.
 Dr. Bielenberg reviews the submitted documents and assigns a pass/fail grade.